mari1647iv/doodle-jump/README.md

 - Complexity growth
   - The game speeds up every 10 points
   - The number of platforms decreases every 20 points
-- Broken platforms
+- Broken platforms introduced
-  - The platform becomes hidden when the Doodle jumps on it
+  - The platform disapears when the Doodle jumps on it